SwissWoodSolutions/swisswoodsolutions.github.io/en/index.md

     srcset="/assets/images/home_services_2x.jpg" alt="testing wood construction on site">

   ### Expertise for industry
-  Years of experience and expertise in wood chemistry and engineering: at your service.
+  Years of experience and expertise in wood chemistry and engineering at your service.

   <a class="btn" href="/en/services">Services ></a>